EU forecasts 'recession of historic proportions' this year

 With the spread slowing in most European countries, people are cautiously venturing out from confinement and gradually returning to work, but strict health measures remain in place amid concern of a second wave of outbreaks and any return to something like normal life is at least months away.

 The pandemic has hurt consumer spending, industrial output, investment, trade, capital flows and supply chains.
 It has also hit jobs.
-The unemployment rate across the 27-nation EU is forecast to rise from 6.7% in 2019 to 9% in 2020 but then fall to around 8% in 2021, the commission said.
+The unemployment rate across the 27-nation EU is forecast to rise from 6.7% last year to 9% in 2020 but then fall to around 8% in 2021, the commission said.
+Beyond that, Gentiloni said, “we will have a massive drop in hours worked."

+Globally, the pandemic is expected to cause the deepest recession in living memory, with the International Monetary Fund forecasting a 3% decline this year.
+The UN says that is expected to cause a drop in work hours equivalent to 305 million full-time jobs.

+Inflation in Europe is also set to be significantly weaker as consumer prices fall amid a sharp weakening of demand and drop in oil prices.
+Investment too is likely to contract, with firms expected to postpone or cancel their investment plans amid the uncertainty.
+Exporters will not be spared, with continued disruption to movements of people, goods and services likely.

 While the virus hit every member country, the extent of the damage it ultimately inflicts will depend on the evolution of the disease in each of them, the resilience of their economies and what policies they put in place to respond.